HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 primordial (adj): fundamental, primitive, primary, cardinal

 construe (v): interpret, to understand or explain with respect to a given set of circumstances

+concede (v): to acknowledge grudgingly or hesitantly, to accept as true, valid, or accurate, to grant as a right or privilege

 demise (n-v): death, decease, to transmit by succession or inheritance